denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 media.
 The contemporary digital document may resemble a page on-screen, but beneath it, it is a jumble of bits, split into the various regions of internal memory.
-Screens simulate document unity by presenting holistic images of paragraphs, pages, and books.[^ The simulation seems to follow the physics of paper and ink: One can turn pages, write in margins, and insert bookmarks.
+Screens simulate document unity by presenting holistic images of paragraphs, pages, and books.[^74] The simulation seems to follow the physics of paper and ink: One can turn pages, write in margins, and insert bookmarks.
 But the underlying inscription remains in fracture.
 Simulated text does not transcend matter.
 Screens merely conceal its material properties while recreating others, more seemingly transcendent ones.
 The act of continual dissemblage, one medium imitating the other, manufactures an ephemeral